GrandFatherADI/TimeDelta/readme.md

 also includes more complete build instructions (especially for Mac) in sample_readme.md than the build sysnopsis given below.

-Once the repository has been cloned to your machine and tolls and dependencies have been installed, from a command line navigate to the root folder of the clone then follow the mantra below appropriate to your system.
+Once the repository has been cloned to your machine and tools and dependencies have been installed, from a command line navigate to the root folder of the clone then follow the mantra below appropriate to your system.